 How did you get the idea of creating the Caudan Goes Green project?
 And why Caudan as the location?

 The management envisioned a green Caudan and wanted to turn it into an exemplar for future developments, which is great because I know Caudan very well.
 I regularly come here to do some shopping.
 As a result, I know all the places and what can be improved or implemented.
 The parking areas, for instance, need the biggest improvement due to their lack of nature and greenery.
 The idea for this project popped into my mind.
 So, we seized the opportunity and decided to add green elements, especially trees, an essential part of nature which give us oxygen and provide shade.
 Right now, we are still embellishing the area with the addition of 25 hanging pots of various flowering plants and elements on the walls to give this large urbanscape a greener appearance and some color.
 This does not require much effort.
 However, the next step is the real challenge.
 We will need to dig up holes, add plants and grow vegetal walls opposite the casino and the back alley between the cinema and the Labourdonnais Waterfront Hotel.

-You sowed 1,000 plants.
-What is going to happen to them now that the event is finished?
+You are going to sow 1,000 plants.
+What is going to happen to them after the event?

-Yes, and we added 85 trees to the development as well.
+Yes, and we are going to add 85 trees to the development as well.
 We already did so in the parking while creating a bigger area for them and their roots to develop.
-As for the plants, they went back to the nursery after the event while the trees remain here and be maintained by Top Turf, the landscape contractors who are also helping with the installations.
+As for the plants, they will go back to the nursery after the event while the trees will remain here and be maintained by Top Turf, the landscape contractors who are also helping with the installations.

 How do you manage to blend urban architecture and design with greenery and nature?